 Matt DeHart is a former US Air National Guard drone team member and alleged WikiLeaks courier, who worked with the hactivist group Anonymous.
 After becoming the subject of a national security investigation — and allegations relating to a teenage pornography case which he vehemently denies — he fled from the United States to Canada with his family to seek political asylum and protection under the United Nations Convention Against Torture.
 In what represents a moral victory for the DeHart family, the Canadian Immigration and Refugee Board judge found that the teenage pornography case against Matt lacked credibility.
 However, because the IRB considered that the United States still had a functioning democracy, they denied his claim, and on 1 March, 2015 Matt DeHart was handed over into US federal custody.

-While serving with the US Air National Guard, Matt DeHart had become disillusioned with post-9/11 America when he realized that the CIA knew it was killing children and innocents.
-A longtime member of Anonymous, in mid-September 2009, he found an unprotected file, an FBI investigation into the CIA, on The Shell, a server he ran.
+A longtime member of Anonymous, in mid-September 2009, Matt found an unprotected file, an FBI investigation into the CIA, on a server he ran.
 He deleted the file but it later reappeared in encrypted form on another server he had access to, and was destined for WikiLeaks.
-Matt was honourably discharged from the military when, ostensibly, the Air National Guard deemed that his depression was incompatible with his work.
-However, he believes the Air National Guard knew about his online activity.
-“Part of my job with Anonymous was I helped people communicate securely,” he said.
-“I would protect people from NSA spying.”

-Matt spent almost the next two years in various US jails while awaiting trial for the pornography charges.
 In 2012 a US judge, after reviewing classified FBI reports, expressed skepticism in open court over the government’s charges against Matt, and ordered that he be released on bond.
 Matt then returned to Canada with his parents to seek asylum, but he again found himself in detention, and under questioning by the Canadian Security and Intelligence Service (CSIS) and the Canadian Border Services Agency (CBSA) Intelligence and War Crimes Division.
 In February 2015 Canada denied Matt DeHart’s request for asylum, and on March 1, 2015 he was deported back to the US, where he was held in federal custody.
+In February 2016, DeHart was sentenced after a plea deal to 7.5 years in prison.

-Courage runs the official Barrett Brown support site: freebarrettbrown.org
+Courage runs the official Lauri Love support site: freelauri.com

 Manning revealed the Collateral Murder video, the Iraq and Afghan War Logs, the GTMO Files, and a quarter of a million State Department diplomatic cables, released by WikiLeaks in 2010 and ’11.